Salzburg Global Seminar: Organizational history

-Today, Salzburg Global Seminar holds sessions that focus "on critical issues confronting the global community, covering topics as diverse as health care and education, culture and economics, geopolitics and philanthropy...
+Today, Salzburg Global holds sessions that focus "on critical issues confronting the global community, covering topics as diverse as health care and education, culture and economics, geopolitics and philanthropy...
 Seminars are designed to be participatory: prompting candid dialogue, fresh thinking and constantly in the search for innovative but practical solutions."

 Home of the Salzburg Global Seminar

 Prince-Archbishop of Salzburg Count Leopold Anton Eleutherius von Firmian (1679-1744) commissioned Schloss Leopoldskron in 1736.
 The chapel of Leopoldskron was consecrated in 1744.
 Archbishop von Firmian handed the Fideikommiss charter to his nephew, Lakantz, Count of Firmian.
 The Archbishop died in October 1744, and was buried in the Salzburg's cathedral while his heart was interred in Leopoldskron's chapel.

 The Schloss remained in the possession of the Firmian family until 1837.
 It was then sold to the owner of a local shooting gallery, George Zierer, who stripped the palace of most of its valuable interior decorations, including paintings, etchings, and sculptures.

 The Schloss had several owners during the 19th century (including two waiters who wanted to use it as a hotel, ex-King Ludwig I of Bavaria and a banker) until it was bought in 1918 by the famous theatre director Max Reinhardt, co-founder of the Salzburg Festival.

 During World War II the Schloss was confiscated as Jewish property.
 After the war, and Max Reinhardt's death, the Schloss was returned to the Reinhardt Estate.
 After two quick sales, first to a bank and then the City of Salzburg, Schloss Leopoldskron was sold to the "Salzburg Seminar in American Studies" in 1959.
 The purchase price of the Schloss and 17 acres was "$77,000, plus $10,500 in solicitors' fees."
 In 1973 the adjacent Meierhof, a part of the original Firmian estate, was also purchased by the Seminar.

 In 2014, the Meierhof underwent a substantial two-month renovation which incorporated the 18th century style of the Schloss.
 For instance, the headboards were crafted from historic shutters.
 In addition, three rooms were created to reference the 1965 movie "The Sound of Music" which was filmed, in part, on the Schloss grounds.
 In addition to being the home of Salzburg Global Seminar, the Schloss Leopoldskron and the Meierhof now operate as a fully functioning hotel.